 We will be using 'The Shirt Machine' as inspiration for designing our own inventions.
 We will use these to create a set of instructions to use our machine.
 We will then be creating a persuasive advert to persuade someone to buy our new product.
 Following on from this, we will be continuing to use our persuasive language to write a letter to persuade a company to buy and sell our new invention to their customers.

 Towards the end of the term, we will be writing a setting description and diary entries from the perspective of a Borrower.
 This will be creative writing, using adjectives, adverbs and expanded noun phrases.

 We will be learning about the 7 kingdoms named by the Anglo-Saxons when they defeated Britain and how many of them are still used as our county names today.
 We will explore the reasons for the Anglo-Saxons staying in Britain after defeating the king and his army.
 We will also investigate how people's lives changed when they first brought Christianity over from Northern Europe.
 We will finish our topic investigating just how great Alfred the Great really was.

-Our class text this term is The Butterfly Lion by Michael Morpurgo.
+Our class text this term is How to Train Your Dragon by Cressida Cowell.